TightCap: 3D Human Shape Capture with Clothing Tightness Field: Experimental Results

 \subsection{Comparisons of Body Recovery}

 In this subsection, we demonstrate the overall performance of the proposed approach by comparing it against other state-of-the-art mesh-based and image-based body recovery methods, both qualitatively and quantitatively.
-For mesh-based comparison, we compare to the state-of-the-art approaches, including the one proposed by Zhang \etal \cite{zhang2017detailed} and the volumetric optimization stage of DoubleFusion~\cite{yu2018doublefusion}.
-The former one utilizes a sequence of dressed mesh as input to recover body shape while the latter DoubleFusion~\cite{yu2018doublefusion} optimizes the body shape from a single volumetric mesh input.
-For the image-based comparison, we compare to HMR \cite{kanazawa2018end} and SMPL-X~\cite{SMPLX2019}, which regress the human model directly from only a single RGB image input.

-As shown in Fig.~\ref{shape_buff}, we achieve a competitive result against the sequence-based method of Zhang \etal \cite{zhang2017detailed} on the BUFF dataset.
-Note that our method only uses a single 3D scan as input rather than a dynamic sequence of human models, which is hard to obtain for the daily applications.
+For mesh-based comparison, we compare to the state-of-the-art approaches, including the one proposed by \citet{zhang2017detailed} and the volumetric optimization stage of DoubleFusion~\citep{yu2018doublefusion}.
+The former one utilizes a sequence of dressed mesh as input to recover body shape while the latter DoubleFusion~\citep{yu2018doublefusion} optimizes the body shape from a single volumetric mesh input.
+For the image-based comparison, we compare to HMR~\citep{kanazawa2018end} and SMPL-X~\citep{SMPLX2019}, which regress the human model directly from only a single RGB image input.
+As shown in Fig.~\ref{shape_buff}, we achieve a comparable result against the sequence-based method of \citet{zhang2017detailed} on the BUFF dataset.
+Note that our method only uses a single 3D scan as input rather than a dynamic sequence of human models, which is hard to obtain for daily applications.
 Besides, our network is only pre-trained using our dataset CTD without fine-tuning on BUFF, which demonstrates the generation ability for our approach to recover both human body shape and garments from only a single 3D scan.

+Then, we utilize our dataset CTD with ground-truth annotations for further qualitative and quantitative comparisons.